Reindeer: Relationship with humans

-The reindeer has an important economic role for all circumpolar peoples, including the Sámi, the Swedes, the Norwegians, the Finns and the Northwestern Russians in Europe, the Nenets, the Khanty, the Evenks, the Yukaghirs, the Chukchi and the Koryaks in Asia and the Inuit in North America.
+The reindeer has an important economic role for all circumpolar peoples, including the Sámi, the Swedes, the Norwegians, the Finns and the Northwestern Russians in Europe, the Nenets, the Khanty, the Evenki, the Yukaghirs, the Chukchi and the Koryaks in Asia and the Inuit in North America.
 It is believed that domestication started between the Bronze and Iron Ages.
 Siberian reindeer owners also use the reindeer to ride on (Siberian reindeer are larger than their Scandinavian relatives).
 For breeders, a single owner may own hundreds or even thousands of animals.
 The numbers of Russian and Scandinavian reindeer herders have been drastically reduced since 1990.
 The sale of fur and meat is an important source of income.
 Reindeer were introduced into Alaska near the end of the 19th century; they interbred with the native caribou subspecies there.
 Reindeer herders on the Seward Peninsula have experienced significant losses to their herds from animals (such as wolves) following the wild caribou during their migrations.

 Reindeer meat is popular in the Scandinavian countries.
 Reindeer meatballs are sold canned.
 Sautéed reindeer is the best-known dish in Sápmi.
 In Alaska and Finland, reindeer sausage is sold in supermarkets and grocery stores.
 Reindeer meat is very tender and lean.
 It can be prepared fresh, but also dried, salted and hot- and cold-smoked.
 In addition to meat, almost all of the internal organs of reindeer can be eaten, some being traditional dishes.
-Furthermore, Lapin Poron liha, fresh reindeer meat completely produced and packed in Finnish Sápmi, is protected in Europe with PDO classification.
+Furthermore, Lapin Poron liha, fresh reindeer meat completely produced and packed in Finnish Lapland, is protected in Europe with PDO classification.

 Reindeer antlers are powdered and sold as an aphrodisiac, or as a nutritional or medicinal supplement, to Asian markets.